icelab/attache-upload.js/README.md

   })
 ```

-### Generate a `uid` for your file object
+## Generate a `uid` for your file object

-Some files may have the same name, so it would be great if we had a unique way of identifying them.
+Some files may have the same name, so it would be great if we had a unique way of identifying them and their XHR request.
-Creating a `uid` for your file object could be as simple as:
+Creating a `uid` for your file object is as simple as:

 ```js
 import uid from 'uid'